csviri/kubernetes-glue-operator/docs/comparison.md

 # Rational and Comparison to Similar Solutions

-There are other solutions comparable to *resource-glue-operator* that work (or limited to work) on top of Kubernetes resources in a language-independent way and try to simplify the operator development but make some compromises. *resource-glue-operator* has some nice properties:
+There are other solutions comparable to *kubernetes-glue-operator* that work (or limited to work) on top of Kubernetes resources in a language-independent way and try to simplify the operator development but make some compromises. *kubernetes-glue-operator* has some nice properties:

 1. **input is only a custom resource** (`Glue` or `GlueOperator`) that makes it very easy to set up, maintain, and start with.
 You don't have to build the project, all you have to manage is `yaml` files (CRD, inputs, deployment)